vague2k/smv/README.md

 ## 📋 Contributing

-Issues and PR's are always welcome and highly encouraged! as this is my first plugin.
-I would love to learn more.
+Issues and PR's are always welcome and highly encouraged!

 ## License